cortes-ciriano-lab/savana/README.md

 ```
 > To run the above on a SLURM cluster we requested an interactive job with 8 cpus (`-c 8`) and 16 GB of memory (`--mem 16`).
 The total time to call variants (as measured by Linux `time`) was 48.88 seconds.
 You may need to adjust requirements for your computing environment

+### Visualising SVs and CNAs

+To create [ReconPlot](https://github.com/cortes-ciriano-lab/ReConPlot) visualisations from the SVs and CNAs output from SAVANA such as this:

+#TODO: add link to tutorial output

+Please refer to the dedicated [tutorial](tutorials/visualisation/) which includes steps to run SAVANA on a small example BAM.

 ### Tumour-only Mode